U.S. sanctions target food subsidy scam in Venezuela, charges businessman

 The United States imposed sanctions on the Venezuelan gold sector last year.
 U.S. envoy to Venezuela Elliott Abrams estimated on Wednesday that Maduro’s government had sold roughly $1 billion in gold in 2019.

-Reporting by Doina Chiacu and Lesley Wroughton; Additional reporting by Vivian Sequera and Luc Cohen in Caracas; Editing by Tom Brown and Peter Cooney
+Reporting by Doina Chiacu and Lesley Wroughton; Additional reporting by Vivian Sequera, Deisy Buitrago and Luc Cohen in Caracas; Editing by Tom Brown, Peter Cooney and Cynthia Osterman